JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/matrix/matrix_math.rst

 Description
 -----------
-This node aloows you to multiply 2 transformation matrices.
+This node allows you to multiply 2 transformation matrices.
 Multiplying transformation matrices gets you a transformation matrix that will perform all the input transformation matrices.
 So if you multiplied a rotation matrix by a translation matrix the resultant matrix is a transformation matrix that